New teaching book on the end-times!

 * You can order a Kindle version and have it immediately in your hands here.

-For your reading pleasure, and to get your anticipation going, here’s a portion of the Introduction.
+For your reading pleasure, and to get your anticipation going, here’s the full Introduction.

 Can Jesus return at anytime?